octavioamu/element-to-figma/README.md

 # Element to Figma - Browser extension (beta)

-Extension to select the page UI elements and download them to later import it to Figma, based on https://github.com/BuilderIO/html-figma this browser extension allow you to donwload the selected pieces on the layout instead of all the page.
+Extension to select the page UI elements and download them to later import it to Figma, based on the great job from https://github.com/BuilderIO/html-figma this browser extension allow you to **download the selected pieces on the page instead of all the content** so you can later import those to Figma.

 ## Quick start
 * To be able to import the elements into figma you need to install first [HTML <-> Figma](https://www.figma.com/community/plugin/747985167520967365) plugin.